-The FLSA Federal Minimum Wage Poster is a minimum wage law poster by the Federal Department Of Labor.
-This is a mandatory posting for all employers in Federal, and businesses who fail to comply may be subject to fines or sanctions.
+The FLSA Federal Minimum Wage Poster is a workplace posters poster by the Federal Department Of Labor.
+This is a mandatory posting for all employers in the United States, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted by every private, federal, state and local government employing any employee subject to the Fair Labor Standards Act.
 This poster describes the Federal minimum wage as well as overtime pay standards, child labor standards, pay for tipped employees and penalties for employers that try to get around the standards.
 Any employer of employees to whom sec.
 7 of the Fair Labor Standards Act does not apply may alter or modify the poster legibly to show that the overtime provisions do not apply.

 Federal All-In-One Labor Poster: Instead of printing dozens of posters, employers can also purchase an all-in-one poster covering all Federal posting requirements by clicking here .